In this module, singers and pianists will explore the boundaries between Lied and opera through an in-depth study of Wolf’s Italianisches Liederbuch.

 In order to study the specific roles of the production.

-Kind of voice and role (Title and roles to be announced):
+Kind of voice and role (Title and roles to be announced in late May):

 Tenor